 - A comprehensive Search facility allows searching to be done using almost any combination of data items

 - The Population menu item considers the population in detail.
 The growth of Henley from 1881 to 1901 is evident, the number of buildings increasing by 40%, almost entirely in the "southern suburbs" in the parish of Rotherfield Greys whilst there was almost no growth in the working population.
 Included is a facility to identify the population of one or more streets.
 Bear in mind that street names often changed, and streets given "attractive" names by developers were absorbed into more mundane roads such as Reading Road

 - The Occupations menu item allows the database to be analysed by 6 Classes, divided into 24 Groups, 80 Sub-groups and 414 Categories used in the 1881 census.

 - Explore the Social History page for studies on various topics, including the population and its age distribution, the popularity of christian names, school attendance, what people did and where they came from.

 The database is a valuable resource for family and social historians.
-We have provided Valerie Alesia with information relating to the Henley Workhouse for her soon to be published book.
+Valerie Alasia was provided with information for her book Henley Union Workhouse: The Story of Townlands published by Brewin Books.

-An article was prepared for inclusion in Journal No. 28, December 2014 published by the Henley-on-Thames Archaeological and Historical Group devoted to the buildings and people of the North side of Friday Street.
-The limitations of a black and white printed document and size constraints led to the decision to include a short introduction in the Journal whilst making the full document available on this website as a Social Study.See: http://www.henleycensus.info/friday_street_north.php
+Journal No. 28, December 2014 published by the Henley-on-Thames Archaeological and Historical Group was devoted to the buildings and people of the North side of Friday Street.
+A short introductary article was included in the Journal whilst making the full document available on this website as a Social Study.See: http://www.henleycensus.info/friday_street_north.php

 If you have a particular project and need help to obtain the data, please contact us.